Particular/NServiceBus/guidelines/coding-guidelines.md

 ## Performance related

-For public facing interfaces we favor readonly collections and enumerables.
-For internal types we favor speed and allocation reduction, therefore avoid using collection interfaces internally.
+For public facing interfaces we favor read-only collections and enumerables.
+For internal types we favor speed and allocation reduction.
+Avoid using collection interfaces internally.

 ### In hot paths